shaunkh/shaunkh.github.io/README.md

 ### `yarn run deploy`

-Deploy it to GitHub Pages
+Deploys it to GitHub Pages